AyaanHassanShah/Sudoko-Solver/README.md

 - high calls/failures: puzzle needed deeper search

 This makes the project useful both as a solver and as an AI/CSP learning demo.

-## Notes

-- Script filename is `Sudoko.py` to match the current repository files.
-- There is a 2-second delay between puzzles for readable console output.